pixeen/tailwindcss-slant-plugin/README.md

 ## What does `slant` mean?

-A `slant` means that it a slight angle to it, as opposed to being perfectly horizontal or vertical.
-However, it differs from a `skew` in that the contents of the element have the same negative skew value applied.
+A slant is a slight angle, as opposed to being horizontal or vertical.
+However, it differs from a skew because the contents of the element have the same negative skew value applied.

-To illustrate the difference between skew and slant, here's a comparison of the two:
+The difference between skew and slant is demonstrated here:

 ![image](https://user-images.githubusercontent.com/808734/193603368-b5f1a367-eb9f-4aa3-a762-776e9c284b27.png)

-## Usage examples
+## Usage

-The slant plugin allow you to create a slanted element easily without having to worry about applying a negative skew to the contents.
+The slant plugin creates a slanted element without the need to apply a negative skew to the contents.
 You can customize the angle and axis of the slant.

 ```
 slant-[axis]-[angle]